go-acoustic/UICaptureSDK-Modules/AjaxListener/README.md

 # README for the Ajax Listener module

 ## INTRODUCTION
-The Ajax Listener module implements functionality which allows the automatic logging of Ajax request and response data by the UI Capture SDK.
-This is accomplished by overriding the native XMLHttpRequest (XHR) prototype object's open method and proxying the setRequestHeader and send methods.
+The Ajax Listener module implements functionality which allows the automatic logging of XMLHttpRequest (XHR) request and response data by the UI Capture SDK.
+This is accomplished by overriding the native XHR prototype object's open method and proxying the setRequestHeader and send methods.
 The Ajax Listener module may be useful in deployments where XHR data would otherwise not be captured in a Tealeaf session.

 Apart from the Ajax Listener module, other mechanisms available to log the XHR request and response data include:
 #### TLT.logCustomEvent API